BolunDai0216/franka_ros_bolun/README.md

 franka_example_controllers_plugin.xml
 ```

-To enable simulation of the new controller, the content in the file
+To enable simulation of the new controller, in `franka_gazebo`, the content in the file

 ```
 config/sim_controllers.yaml